Skip to content

 RAADS-R vs AQ test: which is better?

 Neither test is “better”, they measure different aspects of autistic traits.
-The RAADS-R is more detailed and covers multiple domains, while the AQ Test is shorter and widely used in research.
+This is more detailed and covers multiple domains, while the AQ Test is shorter and widely used in research.
 Many adults find it useful to take both for a more complete picture.

-👉 Take the Autism Quotient (AQ) Test to complement your RAADS-R results.
+👉 Take the Autism Quotient (AQ) Test to complement your results.

 What exactly is the RAADS-R test?

-The RAADS-R (Ritvo Autism Asperger Diagnostic Scale – Revised) is a self-report questionnaire developed in 2008 to identify autistic traits in adults who may have been overlooked in childhood.
+The Ritvo Autism Asperger Diagnostic Scale is a self-report questionnaire developed in 2008 to identify autistic traits in adults who may have been overlooked in childhood.
 It is now widely used in both research and clinical settings.

-Where can I find a clear explanation of the RAADS-R test?
+Where can I find a clear explanation of the this test?

 👉 For a step-by-step overview, visit our guide: RAADS-R Test Explained.